One of the latest developments in water power takes the hydro-turbine to a whole new level. A much smaller level.

 Can individuals do the same thing by slipping a Benkatina into a toilet's outgoing pipe?
 Theoretically, yes -- you can put one in there if you want.
 It's not going to generate much power, though, unless you flush your toilet constantly, all day every day [source: Leviathan].
 And in that case, the cost/benefit analysis has to go against you.

 But it looks like the Benkatina might be implemented in slightly larger water systems soon.
 Leviathan plans to start selling the turbines in the United States as early as late 2008.

-For more information on Benkatina and other new new-energy technologies, look over the links on the next page.
+For more information on Benkatina and other new new-energy technologies, look over the links below.